Four Ways Integrated Design and Technology Improve Senior Living Communities

 Warner believes that just as familiar music can make residents feel more comfortable, design elements reminiscent of earlier eras also help residents with memory illness feel more at home.

 To aid with that, Watercrest uses what Jeffries and Warner refer to as “digital memory boxes” — devices displaying photos and videos from throughout the residents’ lives.
-At Watercrest Sarasota, Warner designed hallways with digital memory boxes adjacent to residence entry ways, so they have a personalized visual cue to understand which apartment belongs to them.
+At Amira Choice (formerly Watercrest Sarasota), Warner designed hallways with digital memory boxes adjacent to residence entry ways, so they have a personalized visual cue to understand which apartment belongs to them.

 Day-to-day, Jeffries says the Nixplay digital photo frames used at some Watercrest properties are a wonderful source of joy and belonging for residents.
 They have also improved residents’ connections with relatives who can upload photos and videos to the devices from anywhere via the cloud.